EdwinB12/Kaggle_Titanic_ML_for_Disaster/README.md

 My goals for this project were to practice manipulating simple datasets in python, experiment with Kaggle competitions and explore a wide range of machine learning algorithms.
 I game myself 2 weeks to do this and am happy with what has been achieved in this time.

-If I had more time, I would experiment with further classification evaluation techniques to assess where my models were struggling.
-I would also put together a series of data visualisation images.

 ## Author